Probabilistic Epistemic Updates on Algebras: Probabilistic dynamic epistemic updates on finite Heyting algebras

-Let us introduce probabilistic event strutures in the intuitionistic setting: \begin{definition}[Probabilistic event structure over an epistemic Heyting algebra] For any epistemic Heyting algebra $\mb{A}$ (cf.\ Definition \ref{def: epist algebra}), a \emph{probabilistic event structure over} $\mb{A}$ is a tuple
+Now let us introduce probabilistic event structures in the intuitionistic setting: \begin{definition}[Probabilistic event structure over an epistemic Heyting algebra] For any epistemic Heyting algebra $\mb{A}$ (see Definition \ref{def:epist-Heyting-algebra}), a \emph{probabilistic event structure over} $\mb{A}$ is a tuple